 EndNote is a bibliographic reference manager for both Macintosh and Windows platforms.

-Discounts are available for students and faculty.Back to Top
+Discounts are available for students.
+For information on student pricing go to http://endnote.com/en/buy/student.Back to Top

 You can search the Library Catalog with EndNote using a connection file.
 This has the advantage of directly downloading your results into EndNote, which eliminates the need to import your citations as a separate step.
 As an added bonus, EndNote downloads Library Location information, call numbers, and circulation status.
 It also displays diacritics correctly.
 Save the file in your Connections folder.

 Questions about connection files for the Dartmouth Library Catalog should be directed to William Fontaine in Baker/Berry Library.

 You also have the option of importing records that you've saved from the Catalog into EndNote.